 - Licensed Practical Nurse (LPN): Online LPN programs typically take one to two years to complete.

-- Registered Nurse (RN): Some RNs choose to start out with an associate degree in nursing, and will usually opt to earn their bachelor's degree as they move up in their career.
+- Registered Nurse (RN): Some RNs choose to start out with an associate degree in nursing, but may opt to earn their bachelor's degree as they move up in their career.